by Michael G Williamson

 Clubs could become venues for betting for high stakes where, failure to quickly settle ones debts could be immediate grounds for exclusion.
 In real establishments such as Brooks’s and Whites it was not uncommon for sums of around £3,000 to be lost on the throw of the dice, the probability of a change in the weather or the outcome of almost any trivial occurrence that could not be guaranteed or accurately calculated.
 This was at a time when the annual salary of a servant might not exceed £10 a year and £3,000 could comfortably purchase a large estate.

-Anthony was an enthusiastic member of several clubs including the Athenaeum, the Reform Club and the Garrick, which seems to have been his favourite.
-He would have been well acquainted with the current construction of Old National Liberal Club in Whitehall where the Trollope Society often has its meetings today and, by a strange coincidence, this establishment now provides accommodation for the current members of the Savage Club.
+Anthony was an enthusiastic member of several clubs including the Athenaeum and the Garrick, which seems to have been his favourite.
+He would have been well acquainted with the current construction of Old National Liberal Club in Whitehall and, by a strange coincidence, this establishment now provides accommodation for the current members of the Savage Club.
 Unlike the fictitious Beargarden, they are still going strong.